shrudra/space_bubble_shooter/README.md

 Welcome to the Space Bubble Shooter repository!
 This repository contains a game tutorial written in PDF format and a video recording (MP4) showcasing the gameplay.

 ## About
-Space Bubble Shooter is a game developed using Scratch programming.
+Space Bubble Shooter is a game developed using Scratch.
 I created this repository to help my students who want to learn Scratch.
 The game tutorial in the PDF provides step-by-step instructions on how to create the game using Scratch.

 ## Contents
 - [Game Tutorial PDF](game_in_scratch_part_01.pdf)